term-world/datamart-solution/README.md

 ```

 This will copy that branch from GitHub to your local workspace.
 You'll now also be able to `push` and `pull` to/from it.

+## `term-world` Server Backup Policy

+**While we may use this server to store code, you are responsible for using GitHub as your main backup.**

+In the event that the `term-world` server goes down for any unforeseen reason, your work may be lost.
+Though this server is backed up on a regular (i.e., weekly) basis, there is no guarantee that up-to-the-minute data for your work will be restored.

+Remember: to err is human; to back up your work is *divine*.